Nadema Agard: Moon Breast Mother: An Installation

 Moon Breast Mother: An Installation is a mixed-media soft sculpture that includes acrylic paint on a canvas.
 It consists of ten pieces and each square is 12 by 12 inches.

 Agard created the work in 2003 after she overcame breast cancer.
 She created each of the moons to be a soft sculpture that reflects a woman’s body in many phases and per Patricia Janis Broder, shows the ongoing theme of her art that highlights female genitalia in a more open perspective.
 After showing this piece in a solo exhibition in 2003, Agard now keeps the ten-piece installation in her home in New York.

 Wampum Moons of Change

 Wampum Moons of Change is a 12-piece installation, with a similar format to her piece “Moon Breast Mother”.
 It was created in 2009 for the Staten Island Museum collection, “CONTACT 1609”.
 This is also a soft sculpture mixed media piece on a canvas with acrylic paint.
 Each piece of this installation is a 12”x12” square, each with a different symbol that represents both Native American and Dutch cultures.
 Purple and creme paints are displayed through each square, each containing images including shells, corn, various animals, and even writing that says “half moon”.
-None of the twelve images repeat, and hanging below the twelve-piece installation is a sweat grass braid with purple ribbon.
+None of the twelve images repeat, and hanging below the twelve-piece installation is a sweet grass braid with purple ribbon.